 Special Education Team (SET)

-A group of highly trained specialists (learning disability, psychologist, speech, motor team, nurse, principal, classroom teacher, and parents) comprise the SET.
+A group of highly trained specialists (resource room teacher, psychologist, speech, motor team, nurse, principal, classroom teacher) and parents comprise the SET.
 The SET meets weekly and determines student eligibility for special education services.
 To initiate this service, the classroom teacher or a parent must submit a written referral and present the data to the SET.

 *Resource Room Teacher

 The Resource Room Teacher works with children who have specific learning needs and qualify for special education services.
-Personalized, small group instruction is provided in the classroom as well as the Learning Center to help students overcome their learning difficulties.
+Personalized, small group instruction is provided in the classroom as well as the Learning Center to provide specially designed instruction.
 The Resource Room Teachers work closely with parents to develop their child’s Individual Education Plan (IEP).